 There is no requirement that a compensable injury has to come on gradually.
 The law recognizes that some conditions will arise slowly and long after the initial incident.
 These include hearing loss as a result of noise pollution; arthritis that arises due to heavy lifting; carpal tunnel syndrome which falls within a repetitive injury class; and lung damage due to air pollution.
 The critical considerations are whether you are injured or not; the cause of that injury in terms of being work-related; and your level of disablement.

 Workers’ compensation laws in the state of Georgia can be incredibly complex.
-To make sure that you get the money that you deserve, contact the determined Savannah work injury lawyers at the Bader Law Firm, LLC to make sure that you get the maximum amount of compensation for your injuries.
+To make sure that you get the money that you deserve, contact the determined Savannah work injury lawyers at Bader Scott Injury Lawyers to make sure that you get the maximum amount of compensation for your injuries.